Behaviour of some Hodge invariants by middle convolution: Proof of Theorem

 \item We write the middle convolution $\textnormal{MC}_{\lambda_0}(M)$ as an intermediate direct image by the sum map.
 By changing coordinates and projectivizing, we can consider the case of a proper projection.

-\item We use a property of commutation between nearby cycles and projective direct image in the theory of Hodge modules of M. Saito, in order to carry out the local study of a nearby cycle sheaf.
+\item We use a property of commutation between nearby cycles and projective direct image in the theory of Hodge modules, in order to carry out the local study of a nearby cycle sheaf.

-\item To be in a normal crossing situation and use the results of the theory of Hodge modules, we realize a blow-up and make completely explicit the nearby cycle sheaf previously introduced (Lemma \ref{explicite}).
+\item To be in a normal crossing situation and use the results of the theory of Hodge modules, we perform a blow-up and make completely explicit the nearby cycle sheaf previously introduced (Lemma \ref{explicite}).

-\item We take into account monodromy and Hodge filtrations, using the degeneration at $E_1$ of the Hodge de Rham spectral sequence and Riemann-Roch theorem to get the expected theorem.
+\item We take the monodromy and the Hodge filtrations into account, using the degeneration at $E_1$ of the Hodge to de Rham spectral sequence and the Riemann-Roch theorem (following \cite{DS13}) to get the expected theorem.

 \end{enumerate}